akkartik/mu/Readme.md

 <img alt='factorial example' src='html/factorial.png'>

-In spite of how it looks, this is still just a list of instructions.
+In spite of how it looks, this is still just a list of instructions and labels.
 Internally, the instructions `break` and `loop` get converted to `jump` instructions to after the enclosing `}` or `{`, respectively.

 Try out the factorial program now: